A Wappingers Brewery and Waffle Café Craft the Chocolate Stout Beer of Your Dreams

 Oh Hudson Valley beer, how we love thee.
 We could wax rhapsodic about the merits of the craft breweries, locally sourced grain, and highly anticipated label drops that keep the local beer-loving scene buzzing.
 This time around, however, we’re cutting straight to the boozy chase and shining the spotlight on the hoppy happenings in Wappingers Falls.

-Coming this March, two of your favorite Dutchess County food and drink destinations will bring an epic new beer to the Hudson Valley.
+This March, two of your favorite Dutchess County food and drink destinations bring an epic new beer to the Hudson Valley.
 Of course, it’s not just any beer.
 Cousins Ale Works and Sweetbakes Café would never stoop to the level of a #basic brew.
 Instead, Aaron Browne and Chris Dorn of the Revolutionary-themed brewery combined creative forces with waffle-centric couple Jenny and Bobby Jordan to create their hybrid chocolate waffle stout.

 “It actually started before Sweetbakes even opened,” Browne admits of the beer’s creative origins.
 He met Jenny at The Ugly Mug in Poughkeepsie, where he had stopped by to discuss another Cousins collaboration, The Ugly Mug Coffee Stout.
 He and Jenny stayed in touch and eventually became friends who regularly partner on comedy nights at Cousins.
 Yet all the while, the idea of a collaboration never strayed from their minds.